REIT Rankings: Apartments

 Apartment Sector Overview

 One of the four "major" REIT sectors, apartment REITs comprise roughly 15% of the REIT Indexes (IYR and VNQ).
-Within our market value-weighted apartment index, we track the seven largest REITs within the sector, which account for over $100 billion in market value and 500,000 total housing units: Apartment Investment (NYSE:AIV), AvalonBay (NYSE:AVB), Camden (NYSE:CPT), Equity Residential (NYSE:EQR), Essex (NYSE:ESS), Mid-America (NYSE:MAA), and UDR, Inc (NYSE:UDR).
+Within our market value-weighted apartment index, we track the seven largest REITs within the sector, which account for over $100 billion in market value and 500,000 total housing units: Apartment Investment (NYSE:AIV), AvalonBay (NYSE:AVB), Camden (NYSE:CPT), Equity Residential (NYSE:EQR), Essex (NYSE:ESS), Mid-America (NYSE:MAA), and UDR, Inc. (NYSE:UDR).

 Supply/Demand Condition

 The success of apartment REITs is largely dependent upon their ability to maintain or raise effective rents and keep vacancy low.
-REITs and other real estate asset owners benefit from "tight" rental space markets where there is limited supply and healthy demand.
+REITs and other real estate asset owners benefit from "tight" rental space markets where there are limited supply and healthy demand.

 The post-recession period between 2010 and 2014 saw very little new supply of multifamily units (or single family housing units) at a time when rental demand was growing quickly.
 Multifamily building has seen robust growth in recent years, though.
 Since 2014, multifamily construction has surged off these low levels and has returned to pre-recession levels.
 The boom in multifamily supply has resulted in soft rental conditions, particularly in the luxury segment.